 - Ensure your registered contact details remain up to date by advising the Victims Registrar of any change of postal address, email address or phone number for yourself and/or your nominated alternative contact person; and

 - Ensure that the authorisations for alternative contact persons and applicant for victim registration on the Application Form are signed and dated.

 Alternative Contact Person

-The Victims Registrar makes every effort to contact registered victims to keep them up to date with the information about the young person that has been requested.
+The Victims Registrar makes every effort to contact registered victims to keep them up to date with the information that has been requested about the young person.
 However, there are occasions when the registered victim is unable to be contacted.
 To overcome this, registered victims can nominate an alternative contact person who can be contacted and provided with information if the Victims Registrar is unable to make contact directly with the registered victim.

 Registered victims are encouraged to nominate a person who is aware of the situation, who is supportive and with whom they feel comfortable receiving information on their behalf.
 This could be a close family member or relative.